Lagrangian Motion Fields for Long-term Motion Generation: Experiment

+Our method demonstrates improvements in motion diversity, particularly in the geometric feature space, as we got higher $\mathrm{Div}_g$ scores across multiple configurations compared to baseline methods.
 Most importantly, our method drastically reduces the runtime due to the superior performance of our proposed supermotion representation, achieving a maximum acceleration of 71.13\% based on EDGE and 44.64\% based on Lodge.